 A Focal Plane is a plane in an optical system where an image is Focused.
-For a telescope, it is a plane at which light from each point in the object observed, if it entered the telescope, is brought back to a single point, i.e., an image is focused.
-If a flat object is placed on the focal plane, the image is formed on it: e.g., photographic film, a CCD, or a screen for viewing, or in the eye, the retina.
+For a telescope, it is a plane at which light from each point in the object observed, if it entered the telescope, is brought back to a single point (its Focal Point) i.e., an image is focused.
+If something flat is placed to coincide with the focal plane, the image is formed on it: e.g., photographic film, a CCD, or a screen for viewing, or in the eye, the retina.

 No optical system produces a perfect image, one cause of imperfection (i.e., Aberration) being that the focal plane may be close to flat (planer) but not completely.
 A reason for the complexity of optics is designing to reduce and minimize this.
 (A possible method of compensating would be a sensor, e.g., CCD that is slightly curved to more closely match the focus.)